-Global coordination important as world economy changes - China Vice Finance Minister
+Global coordination important as world economy changes: China vice finance minister

-BEIJING Global coordination is important Vice Finance Minister as the world economy undergoes changes, including the latest increase in U.S. interest rates earlier this month, China's Zhu Guangyao said ahead of a G20 summit of leaders in July.
+BEIJING (Reuters) - Global coordination is important as the world economy undergoes changes, including the latest increase in U.S. interest rates earlier this month, China's Vice Finance Minister Zhu Guangyao said ahead of a G20 summit of leaders in July.

-As the global economy stabilizes, major countries need to normalize their interest rates, although this is happening at a very slow pace, Zhu told reporters in Beijing on Thursday.
+As the global economy stabilises, major countries need to normalise their interest rates, although this is happening at a very slow pace, Zhu told reporters in Beijing on Thursday.

-"We need to closely monitor how the normalization of interest rates in major economies will impact global capital markets," said Zhu.
+"We need to closely monitor how the normalisation of interest rates in major economies will impact global capital markets," said Zhu.

 The U.S. Federal Reserve has raised interest rates four times as part of a normalization of monetary policy that began in December 2015.
 The central bank had pushed rates to near zero in response to the financial crisis a decade ago.